catageek/Sigma-wiki/Network.md

 #Message structure

 A message is usually a struct with primitive types or buffers.
 The message framework accept any struct object as a body for a message.
-It is to the implementer or the message handler to define the struct object that will be used as body of its message.
+It is to the implementer of the message handler to define the struct object that will be used as body of its message.

 This struct is used in the following examples: